arsenlblack/synaptask/docs/concepts/nodes.md

 - **z**: float (z coordinate in graph space)
 - **pinned**: boolean — whether graph physics affect coordinates
 - **collapsed**: boolean — whether the downstream branch is collapsed in the graph
+- **shareRoots**: array of UUIDs — all root nodes (shared or own) through which the current user has visibility to this node
 - **access**: integer (ACL)
   - `0 = owner`, `1 = admin`, `2 = editor`, `3 = viewer`